 There are over 450 wax figures from the history of France arranged in life-like scenes, including the period of the French Revolution.
 New figures are constantly added, with soccer star Zidane, fashion designer Jean-Paul Gaultier, and Italian actress Monica Bellucci as recent additions.

-Here's an Insider's Tip — what we love the most about the Grevin Museum is the Discovery Tour where the secrets of making the waxworks are revealed.
+Here's an Insider's Tip — what we like best about the Grevin Museum is the Discovery Tour where the secrets of making the waxworks are revealed.
 The Discovery Tour takes you through all major steps from sculpting and moulding right up to hair styling, make-up, costumes, and accessories.

 VIP Dinner Cruise with Bateaux Parisiens |